abrotman/related-domains-by-dns/rdbd-newrrs.md

 The flags field of RDBDKEY records MUST be zero. [[Is that correct/ok?
 I've no idea really:-)]]

+There can be multiple occurrences of the RDBDKEY resource record in the same zone

 ## RDBD Resource Record Definition

-The RDBD resource record is published at the apex of the related-domain zone.
+To declare a relationship exists an RDBD resource record is published at the apex of the related-domain zone.

+To disavow a relationship an RDBD resource record is published at the apex of the relating-domain zone.

 [[All going well, at some point we'll be able to say...]]
 IANA has allocated RR code TBD for the RDBD resource record via Expert